Media Editor, History

 • Employment eligibility to work with W. W. Norton & Company in the US is required.

 • Must be able to work full business hours.

-• At least four years prior experience in college publishing is strongly preferred.
-The ideal candidate will have a strong college sales background and/or editorial experience.
+• At least four years prior experience in college publishing or experience creating digital history products in other industries is strongly preferred.
+The ideal candidate will have a strong college sales background and/or extensive editorial experience.

 • Must be highly disciplined and self-motivated.

 • Must have a keen understanding of the teaching and learning needs of college professors and students.